tomdns/blog/articles/sliced-mountains.md

 This small tutorial only covered the generation of the base mesh.
 The heightfield SOPS can generate a lot of interesting data you could use for example to scatter props in coherent ways.

 Also there's probably a better way to smooth the slices than using the Subdivide SOP, I tried several methods but none of them worked really the way I wanted to, so feel free to send me what you come up with!

+There's also the HeightField Terrace SOP to look into, but it might be harder to have a simple / lowpoly design.

 ## 4 - Conclusion